kubescape/kubescape/docs/STREAMING_IMPLEMENTATION.md

 ## Conclusion

-This implementation successfully addresses the memory issue described in A1 by introducing resource streaming that leverages the existing `ResourceBatch` architecture.
-The solution maintains correctness while significantly reducing memory usage for large clusters, making Kubescape more suitable for scanning enterprise-scale Kubernetes environments.
+This implementation addresses the API-server load issue described in A1 by replacing the O(L × N) collection loop with a single pass per GVR and by streaming batches to the OPA processor so evaluation never sees the whole cluster as its input.
+The solution maintains correctness while keeping the evaluation input bounded, making Kubescape more suitable for scanning enterprise-scale Kubernetes environments.
+It is not a total-process memory reduction: bounding the collection peak itself is left to future paged-LIST collection.